 The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
-All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
+All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.
+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

-- IEC 61566 (1997), Measurement of exposure to radio-frequency electromagnetic fields Field strength in the frequency range 100 kHz to 1 GHz. - IEC 60657 (1979), Non-ionizing radiation hazards in the frequency range from 10 MHz to 300 000 MHz. - IEC 60833 (1987), Measurement of power-frequency electric fields.
+- ITU-T Recommendation K.61 (2003), Guidance to measurement and numerical prediction of electromagnetic fields for compliance with human exposure limits for telecommunication installations. - IEC 60657 (1979), Non-ionizing radiation hazards in the frequency range from 10 MHz to 300 000 MHz. - IEC 60833 (1987), Measurement of power-frequency electric fields.

-&lt;sup>1 Appendix I gives the ICNIRP limits also for lower frequencies.
+Appendix I also gives the ICNIRP limits for lower frequencies.